Data-driven system analysis of nonlinear systems using polynomial approximation

-Since the bounds on the $k+1$-st order partial derivatives $M_{1,[k+1\ 0\ 0]}=M_{2,[k+1\ 0\ 0]}, M_{2,[0\ k+1\ 0]}$ as well as noise bounds $\epsilon_i$ with $||d_i||_2\leq \epsilon_i,i=1,2$ are obscure, we modify Algorithm~\ref{SVP} slightly: for $M_{1,[k+1\ 0\ 0]}=M_{2,[k+1\ 0\ 0]}=M_{2,[0\ k+1\ 0]}=\beta_M\bar{M}_{k+1},\beta_M\in[0,1]$ and $\bar{M}_{k+1}$ given in Table~\ref{MBounds}, the minimal noise bounds $\epsilon_i, i=1,2$ are chosen subject to $\tilde{\Sigma}_\omega$ is not empty and the resulting envelope $E(f)$ is consistent with all $1000$ validation samples, i.e., $\tilde{\mu}=0$.
+Since the bounds on the $k+1$-th order partial derivatives $M_{1,[k+1\ 0\ 0]}=M_{2,[k+1\ 0\ 0]},$ and $ M_{2,[0\ k+1\ 0]}$ as well as noise bounds $\epsilon_i$ with $||d_i||_2\leq \epsilon_i,i=1,2,$ are obscure, we modify Algorithm~\ref{SVP}: for $M_{1,[k+1\ 0\ 0]}=M_{2,[k+1\ 0\ 0]}=M_{2,[0\ k+1\ 0]}=\beta_M\bar{M}_{k+1},\beta_M\in[0,1]$ and $\bar{M}_{k+1}$ given in Table~\ref{MBounds}, the minimal noise bounds $\epsilon_i, i=1,2,$ are chosen subject to $\tilde{\Sigma}_\omega$ is not empty and the resulting envelope $E(f)$ is consistent with all $1000$ validation samples, i.e., $\tilde{\mu}=0$.
 Hence, the risk that an other data point from the fourth experiment violates the data-driven envelopes is smaller than $0.04$ with confidence $0.9$ by Theorem~\ref{ThmProbabilisticAcc}.
 The risk only holds for samples from the fourth experiment as the validation data do not cover all possible state-input pairs.
 Nevertheless, this risk is meaningful as the validation data cover typical state-input trajectories.\\ Based on the obtained bounds on the $k+1$-th order partial derivatives and the noise, we conclude by Theorem~\ref{ThmDissi} on the $\mathcal{L}_2$-gain for a quartic storage function, i.e., $m(h_1,h_2)= ^T$, and for TPs at $\omega= ^T$ of order $k=1,2,3$.